Global Learning

 Impact:

-Ambassador teachers continue to be the most effective in the state of N.C. as measured by EOG testing.
-They expose students to diverse cultural experiences that might otherwise be inaccessible.
+Ambassador Teachers continue to be the most effective in the state of N.C. as measured by EOG testing.
+They expose students to a variety of cultural experiences that might otherwise be inaccessible.

 Emma Shell